9.13. Advisory TFV-13 (CVE-2024-7881)

 9.13.2.
 Mitigation and Recommendations

 Arm recommends following the mitigation steps and configuration changes described in the official advisory.
 The mitigation for CVE-2024-7881 is implemented at EL3 and addresses vulnerabilities caused by memory-dependant speculative prefetching.
-This issue is avoided by setting CPUACTLR6_EL1[41] to 1, this disables the affected prefetcher.
+This issue can be avoided by disabling the affected prefetcher.
+For most cores, this is done by setting CPUACTLR6_EL1[41] = 1.
+For C1-Pro, the affected prefetcher is instead disabled by setting IMP_CPUECTLR_EL1[49] = 1.

 Arm has updated the SMC Calling Convention spec so that privileged normal world software can identify when the issue has been mitigated in firmware (SMCCC_ARCH_WORKAROUND_4).
 Refer to the SMC Calling Convention Specification for more details.